hth313/OS4/doc/buffer.rst

 Area sizes
 ==========

-Most of the areas are defined as being simply the size, 0 means there is no such area.
-For the secondary key assignments it adds two additional registers for assignment bitmaps when it is non-zero, meaning it will occupy 0, 3, 4 up to 17 registers.
+Most of the areas are defined as being simply the size, where 0 means that the area is empty.
+For secondary key assignments it adds two additional registers for assignment bitmaps when it is non-zero, meaning it will occupy 0, 3, 4 and up to 17 registers.
 The temporary scratch area could in theory avoid having a nibble for its size, but making it explicit simplifies the code.
 (It could in theory be calculated from the rest of the sizes).